AionNext/BizCod/Programming Guide/Data.md

 }
 ```
 (MEP: So does this mean we can refer to BankingDomain.Account  and, say, Amazon.Account with quite different definitions?)

+(MS: this is still work in progress and I would need to lay down the foundation first.
+WE will address it when it is propely defined.
+But yes, Domains might be instantiated as well just like classes)

 ```js
     define arrow <name>(<args>):A->B